jacobquirke/100-days-of-code/log.md

 **Today's Progress** New project - creating a demotivational quote generator.

 **Thoughts** Feeling comfortable in going mad with my own projects now.
 Easy.

+### Day 44: 16 November 2019: Saturday

+**Today's Progress** Built the Javascript for a demotivational quote generator.
+Getting a lot easier.

+**Thoughts** Feeling really confident about my new skills in JavaScript.